 - Add the “ConsumerGroup” parameter to your trigger (if it doesn’t exist already)

-In code, this will look somewhat like below:
+In code, this will look somewhat like the below:

 public static Task Run(

 Connection = "EventHubConnectionAppSetting",